danhjun/ITE-253/README.md

    - Add to `IT` Security Group:
         In the Enter the object names to select box, type `IT`
    - Click Check Names to verify the group name.
 Once the name is underlined, click OK
-   - This action adds the user to the `IT` group, granting them administrative privileges across the domain since the `IT` Group is part of `Domain Admins`
+   - This action adds the user to the `IT` group, granting them administrative privileges across the domain since the `IT` Security Group is part of `Domain Admins`

 4. **Verify Group Membership**